Tall Spaghetti specialises in mindfulness

 A note on your course options

-You may want to follow that up with a multi-part foundation course.
+You can follow that up with a multi-part foundation course.
 This really supports you in developing your own meditation practice over time.
 This option requires daily meditation practice in between sessions.
 Meditation is what cultivates mindfulness.
 So, a multi-part foundation course gives you the greatest access, over time, to the fuller potential of mindfulness.

-The ‘continutation mindfulness’ options allow you to revisit, strengthen and further investigate mindfulness after your foundation mindfulness training.
+The ‘continuation mindfulness’ options allow you to revisit, strengthen and further investigate mindfulness after your foundation mindfulness training.

 As you increase your mindfulness, you’ll have the chance to discover how this can make a fundamental positive difference to your effectiveness and your well-being.

 Click above for more details of each level.
 If you would like me to talk you through it, just call me on 07876 495 958.